Saint Lazaria Island: Refuge history

 St. Lazaria Island is just one of the 2,500 islands throughout Alaska that comprise the Alaska Maritime Wildlife Refuge.
-It was originally designated as a "refuge for seabirds" in 1909, but received official wilderness designation from congress in 1970.
-It was added to the Alaska Maritime National Wildlife Refuge in 1980.
+It was originally designated as a "refuge for seabirds" in 1909, and received official wilderness designation from congress in 1970.
+Saint Lazaria National Wildlife Refuge was added to the Alaska Maritime National Wildlife Refuge in 1980.

 Flora and fauna

 Just about all the wildlife on St. Lazaria is birds.
 On the island there are: